 The right type of metrics

-1. Developing a list of metrics available to you.
+1. Develop a list of metrics available to you.

-We had a client who proposed investing almost quarter of a million dollars a year to buy data on a quarterly basis to measure and pay a performance bonus of less than $200,000.
+We had a client who proposed investing almost a quarter of a million dollars a year to buy data every quarter to measure and pay a performance bonus of less than $200,000.
 Poor investment.

 2. Rank the order of importance of the metrics to the various stakeholders.

-Not all stakeholders across an organisation have the same objectives (which explains the misalignment and lack of collaboration).
+Not all organisational stakeholders have the same objectives (which explains the misalignment and lack of collaboration).
 It is important to align metrics to the valuable stakeholder groups.
-CFOs and CEOs will generally focus on financial metrics, while marketers will have marketing metrics as well and so on.
+CFOs and CEOs will generally focus on financial metrics, while marketers will have marketing metrics as well, and so on.
 Understanding these alignments is crucial.

 3. Evaluate the level of influence the agency has on the metric.